ml-tooling/universal-build/README.md

 ```

 Next, copy the [`build-environment`](https://github.com/ml-tooling/universal-build/blob/main/actions/build-environment) action from the [actions](https://github.com/ml-tooling/universal-build/tree/main/actions) folder into the  `.github/actions` folder in your repository.
-In additon, you need to copy the [build-](https://github.com/ml-tooling/universal-build/blob/main/workflows/build-pipeline.yml) and [release-pipeline](https://github.com/ml-tooling/universal-build/blob/main/workflows/release-pipeline.yml) workflows from the [workflows](https://github.com/ml-tooling/universal-build/tree/main/workflows) folder into the  `.github/workflows` folder in your repository as well.
-Your repository should now contain the following files:
+In addition, you need to copy the [build-](https://github.com/ml-tooling/universal-build/blob/main/workflows/build-pipeline.yml) and [release-pipeline](https://github.com/ml-tooling/universal-build/blob/main/workflows/release-pipeline.yml) workflows from the [workflows](https://github.com/ml-tooling/universal-build/tree/main/workflows) folder into the `.github/workflows` folder in your repository as well.
+Your repository should now contain atleast the following files:

 ```
 your-repository